Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters - Intro.md

 the descriptive text indicates a conditional adjustment, one that applies only in certain situations.

+### Natural Tendencies
-**Natural Tendencies:** Some creatures simply aren't made for certain types of physical activity.
+Some creatures simply aren't made for certain types of physical activity.
 If it seems clear that a particular creature simply is not made for a particular physical activity, that creature takes a --8 penalty on skill checks that defy its natural tendencies.